Uniform Conditioning: Decluster

 Dispersion variance can also be calculated from the Kriging Variance, Block Variance (BLOCKVAR) and Lagrange parameter(LAGRANGE); where DISPVAR= BLOCKVAR – VAR + (2*LAGRANGE).

-Declustered samples are stored in: the name of the temporary file created that contains declustered sample information, ready for use in generating global Grade Tonnage curves.
+6. Review Declustered samples are stored in: This is the name of the temporary file created that contains declustered sample information, ready for use in generating global Grade Tonnage curves.